mebens/blackbulletiv.github.com/_posts/2012-08-27-lua-for-programmers-part-2.md

 If you don't supply keys along with values when creating a table they will be automatically assigned indices.
 Also notice how the length operator returns the number of elements in a table.

-The main thing you need to know is that Lua is different from most languages when it comes to indices; they start at 1 rather than 0.
+Lua is different from most languages when it comes to indices; they start at 1 rather than 0.
 That means that instead of half-open ranges (`[0, length)`), closed ranges (`[1, length]`) are used.
 This concept is built into Lua at multiple levels, so although it's possible to still use indices starting at 0, it's highly impractical.

 ### Generic `for` Loop